imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 `break continue fallthrough return ++ -- ) }`

-The Go lexer then adds a semicolon after that token when it encounters a newline.
+The Go lexer then adds a semicolon after that token when it encounters a newline, which is `\n`.

 To put it simply, when there's a chance that a newline could end a statement, Go automatically inserts a semicolon.

 One consequence of the semicolon insertion rules is that you cannot put the opening brace of a control structure like `if`, `for`, `switch`, or `select` on the new line.
-If you do, a semicolon will inserted before the brace, which could cause unwanted effects.
+If you do, a semicolon will be inserted before the brace, which could cause unwanted effects.
 So write them like below:

 <!-- prettier-ignore-start -->
 {{< code language="go" title="if statement" expand="Show" collapse="Hide" isCollapsed="false" >}}